blackwell-systems/blackdot/docs/features.md

 }
 ```

-Use `blackdot features enable <name> --persist` to update this file automatically.
+Use `dotfiles features enable <name> --persist` to update this file automatically.

 ---